SkillDevs/electric_dart/docs/quickstart.md

   build_runner: ... # to build the drift code
 ```

-You alternatively can install `electricsql_flutter` instead, which includes a few utilities which are Flutter specific.

-Add the `electricsql_cli` dependency as a dev dependency.
-This tool can be used to automatically generate a [drift](https://pub.dev/packages/drift) schema based on your Postgres schema.
+The `electricsql_cli` package is installed as a dev dependency.
+This tool can be used to automatically generate a [drift](https://pub.dev/packages/drift) schema based on your Postgres schema, as well as other utilities, like running the Electric service and Postgres database locally.

 ### 2. Configure the backend locally